How to Soundproof a Window and DIY Soundproof Window Inserts

 A barrier panel is simply a panel made of acoustic foam that helps to absorb unwanted sound and unwanted sound reflections.

 If all the above options do not seem to work for you, you can decide to install a barrier panel on your window.

 You can easily purchase barrier panels from Amazon.
 I found this barrier panel to be particularly effective.

 The panels come in a variety of sizes.
 You should ensure that you purchase one that will go past the surface and provide a good grip for air.

-For even better sound reduction, you can decide to install double panels on especially troublesome windows.
+For even better window noise reduction, you can decide to install double panels on especially troublesome windows.

-Using adhesive is the most basic way of sealing any gaps.
+Using adhesive is the most basic way of window treatments.
 It is also the most inexpensive one.
 This adhesive acts as a really good window seal.